NEW FROM THE BLOG...

 I'm Kitty Fitton

-I am an observational comic and motivational speaker that writes mostly about life, families, emigrating too many times and living with Parkinson's Disease.
+I am a motivational speaker and observational comic that writes about life, families, emigrating too many times and living with Parkinson's Disease.
 Don't let that last bit put you off.
-It's not contagious, but laughing is.
+It's not contagious, but being positive is.

 WHAT TO EXPECT...

 Training, speaking, entertaining or presenting a topic of your choice.

 Just wanted to thank you for your informative and entertaining talk at Rotary last night.
 You were a wonderful speaker, talking form the heart about your experience with early onset Parkinsons.
 Whilst a challenging topic, you spoke with warmth, honesty, and yes humour about your tough experience.
 You are inspiring and I would definitely recommend you as a speaker.
 I am also happy to help with collecting for Parkinsons just let me know when.

 Kitty Fitton attended our Club meeting last night and spoke to us about her early onset of Parkinson's and how she is managing living with the condition.
 I wanted to tell you that she is a most inspirational speaker and everyone in attendance was very impressed with her presentation and came away with a better knowledge of the condition.